Byker Wall: Design and construction

-The Wall, along with the low rise dwellings built to its south, replaced Victorian slum terraced housing.
+The Wall, along with the low-rise dwellings built to its south, replaced Victorian slum terraced housing.
 There were nearly 1200 houses on the site at Byker.
 They had been condemned as unfit for human habitation in 1953, and demolition began in 1966.

-The new housing block was designed by Ralph Erskine assisted by Vernon Gracie.
+The new housing block was designed by Ralph Erskine, assisted by Vernon Gracie.
 Design began in 1968 and construction took place between 1969 and 1982.
 The architects opened an office on site to develop communication and trust between the existing residents.
 Existing buildings were to be demolished as the new accommodation was built.

-The new high-rise block was designed to shield the site from an intended motorway (which eventually was never built).
+The new high-rise block was designed to shield the site from an intended motorway, which was never built.
 Construction materials for Byker Wall were relatively cheap, concrete, brick and timber.
 Surfaces were treated with bright colours, while brick bandings were used on the 'Wall' to indicate floor levels.

 Its Functionalist Romantic styling with textured, complex facades, colourful brick, wood and plastic panels, attention to context, and relatively low-rise construction represented a major break with the Brutalist high-rise architectural orthodoxy of the time.

 Following completion, fewer than 20% of the original local residents were housed at Byker Wall.